Battenberg (Eder): Location

 The centre of Battenberg lies in the Ederbergland, or Eder Highland, to which the Burgwald abutting the town to the east also belongs, on the southern edge of the Sauerland and the Rothaargebirge.
 Lying between 320 and 650 m above sea level, the town is also crossed by the river Eder.

-Neighbouring communities
+Neighbouring municipalities

-Battenberg borders in the north on the community of Bromskirchen, in the northeast on the community of Allendorf, in the southeast on the community of Burgwald (all three in Waldeck-Frankenberg), in the south on the community of Münchhausen am Christenberg (Marburg-Biedenkopf), and in the west on the towns of Hatzfeld (Waldeck-Frankenberg) and Bad Berleburg (Siegen-Wittgenstein in North Rhine-Westphalia).
+Battenberg borders in the north on the municipality of Bromskirchen, in the northeast on the municipality of Allendorf, in the southeast on the municipality of Burgwald (all three in Waldeck-Frankenberg), in the south on the municipality of Münchhausen am Christenberg (Marburg-Biedenkopf), and in the west on the towns of Hatzfeld (Waldeck-Frankenberg) and Bad Berleburg (Siegen-Wittgenstein in North Rhine-Westphalia).